Daniel-Lasecki/vhdl-Daniel-Lasecki-school/LAB1_Setup/README.md

 ### Step 1: Install VM

-STOP HERE - NEW VM IMAGE IS UNDER CONSTRUCTION

-Download VM image from emblab ftp server ftp://172.27.0.40/VHDL_FPGA/Ubuntu_TUAS_VHDL.ova (for this you need to be connected to lab Ethernet socket - DO NOT use WiFi, because the network will choke fur sure!).
+Download VM image from emblab ftp server ftp://172.27.0.40/VHDL_FPGA/ the file name is Ubuntu_TUAS_VHDL.ova .
+For this you need to be connected to lab Ethernet socket - DO NOT use WiFi, because the network will choke for sure!.
 Just copy the URL to Windows (or Linux) File Manager address bar.
-Browsers do not support insecure FTP any more.
+Note that web browsers do not support insecure FTP any more.

 Import VM to VirtualBox.
 (Import Appliance...)